 - Teach children to avoid swimming pool drains.

 - Install proper pool and spa barriers, covers, and alarms.

 - Ensure that pools and spas have legally-compliant drain covers.

 - Learn how to perform adult and child CPR.

 Speak with a Pool Accident Attorney

 If your child has been injured in a swimming pool accident due to the negligence of another party, you have the right to seek compensation from the responsible party.
-The experienced personal injury attorneys at the law offices of Whibbs Stone Barnett, P.A., will investigate the circumstances of your case and explain your legal options.
+The experienced personal injury attorneys at the law offices of Whibbs Stone Barnett Turner, PA, will investigate the circumstances of your case and explain your legal options.